1. The Vardhana dynasty is also called the ____________.

 Explanation: Kannauj remained politically important after Harsha.

-85. Harsha’s death marked the end of:
+85. Harsha’s death marked the end of____________.

 A) Buddhism in India